This article details the order types available when trading futures contracts.

 These can be changed in the order form under the 'Advanced' tab and under 'Trigger Signal'.

-- Last Price: The last executed price at which a Futures contract was traded at.
+- •Last Price: The last executed price at which a Derivatives contract was traded at.
 If selected as the trigger signal, the order trigger will activate when the last executed price reaches or surpasses your trigger price.

-- Index Price: The CME CF Index Price determined from aggregate data from constituent exchanges.
+- •Index Price: The CME CF Index Price determined from aggregate data from constituent exchanges.
 More information available on the CF Benchmarks page.
+If index prices from our index provider/s are deemed to be stale for whatever reason, the index price on the platform will not be updated until it is no longer stale.

 The decimal and thousands separators shown in this article may differ from the formats displayed on our trading platforms.